wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 CLI
 ===

-The Wazuh Cloud Command Line Interface (``wcloud-cli``) is a tool that enables you to interact with Wazuh Cloud using commands in your command-line shell.
+The Wazuh Cloud Command Line Interface (``wcloud-cli``) is a tool that allows you to interact with Wazuh Cloud using commands in your command-line shell.

 Requirements
 ------------